VeritasSoftware/AspNetCore.Security.Jwt/README.md

 *	Even gives you an out of the box **TokenController** to issue Jwt tokens.

-*	And integrates that Contoller into your app automatically.
+*	And integrates the TokenContoller into your app automatically.

 *	Also, **Swagger UI** integration!